Enderforge-Labs/FancyPlayerShops/src/To-do list.md

 - ADD A 1 TICK DELAY BETWEEN DESPAWN->RESPAWN CYCLES. store handler and cancel in case of early despawns (and don't queue/spawn again)

+- use spawn animations in list elements, actually animate scrolling with y scale changes

 - fix FrameworkLib (or fancyplayershops? i have no idea) stopping block replacement actions (creative-only. the left+right click)

 - Add options to FrameworkLib to make HUDs clien-side only (server-side elements, client-side display entities)